jesseddeng/IS452-Final-Project/README.md

 And also doing the visulization of it.

-All the data were in the dataset folder and the code was in Fianl_project.ipynb
+All the data were in the "datasets" folder and the code was in "Fianl_project.ipynb".